 CICTAR provides a centralised resource for these groups, providing information about the practical effects of corporate tax policy and behaviour.

-CICTAR is currently staffed by our Principal Analyst, Jason Ward, supported by a network of academics and researchers from across the globe.
+CICTAR is currently staffed by Jason Ward, Toby Quantrill, Claire Parfitt, and Vivek Kotecha, and is supported by a network of academics and researchers from across the globe.

 The following groups support the work of CICTAR